SadiniWanniarachchi/HealthAIChatBot/README.md

 ## 🔒 Security Notes

+⚠️ **CRITICAL SECURITY REMINDERS:**

-- Never commit `.env` files to version control
+- **NEVER commit `.env` files to version control** - They contain sensitive credentials
+- Always use `.env.example` files as templates for other developers
+- **Change all default passwords immediately** - Especially if you've accidentally exposed them
-- Use strong, unique secrets for JWT_SECRET (minimum 32 characters)
+- Use strong, unique secrets for JWT_SECRET (minimum 32 characters) - Generate at https://generate-secret.vercel.app/32
-- Use MongoDB Atlas with proper IP whitelisting
+- Use MongoDB Atlas with proper IP whitelisting and strong passwords
-- Enable 2FA on your MongoDB Atlas account
+- Enable 2FA on your MongoDB Atlas account and all related services
+- Regularly rotate your credentials as a security best practice

+### Setting up Environment Variables

+1. Copy the example file: `cp backend/.env.example backend/.env`
+2. Fill in your actual values in the `.env` file
+3. Never commit the actual `.env` file - it's already in `.gitignore`

 ## 📁 Project Structure